sonic1sonic/Installation-Guide-for-NVIDIA-Driver-and-CUDA/README.md

 *   `source .bashrc` to reload .bashrc file

-*   execute `nvcc --version`, you should see some information about your CUDA displayed
+*   execute `nvcc --version`, you should see your CUDA version information

 ## Install Desktop Environment (GUI)